C2SP/wycheproof/doc/dh.md

 I.e., currently the tests require at least 512 bit keys for 1024 bit fields.
 We use this lower limit because that is what the SUN provider is currently doing.

-TODO(bleichen): Find a reference supporting or disproving that decision.

 ## Weak parameters

 The DH parameters must be carefully chosen to avoid security issues.
 A panel at